kalfton/kalfton.github.io/_pages/home.md

 ---

 ### About me
 Hello!
+I am Kaining Zhang.

+I recently joined the Quantitative life Sciences department at International Centre for Theoretical Physics (ICTP) as an independent postdoc.
+My research interests center on biological models of memory and their links to other cognitive processes, including attention and decision-making.

-I am Kaining Zhang, currently a postdoctoral researcher in the <a href="https://neuroscience.wustl.edu/people/gaia-tavoni-phd/">Gaia Tavoni Lab</a>.
-I study the memory systems using tools from statistical physics such as Hopfield networks.
+Previously, I worked as a postdoc in <a href="https://neuroscience.wustl.edu/people/gaia-tavoni-phd/">Gaia Tavoni Lab</a>, where I studied memory systems using tools from statistical physics, such as Hopfield networks.

-Previously, I completed my Ph.D. in Biomedical Engineering at Washington University in St. Louis, where I worked with <a href="https://neuroscience.wustl.edu/people/ilya-monosov-phd/">Ilya Monosov</a>.
-During my Ph.D., I used experimental approaches to study how the brain processes novelty, surprise, and uncertainty.
+Before that, I completed my Ph.D. in Biomedical Engineering at Washington University in St. Louis, where I worked with <a href="https://neuroscience.wustl.edu/people/ilya-monosov-phd/">Ilya Monosov</a>.
+During my Ph.D., I conducted experiments and recorded electrophysiology data to study how the brain processes novelty, surprise, and uncertainty.

-I received my bachelor's degree in Physics from the University of Science and Technology of China (USTC).
+I received my bachelor’s degree in Physics from University of Science and Technology of China (USTC).

-I am passionate about uncovering the underlying principles and logic behind phenomena in both the natural and social world.
+My general interest is in uncovering the underlying principles and logic behind phenomena in both the natural and social worlds.

 In the natural world, I enjoy studying mathematics and physics, which reveal the fundamental laws that govern our universe.
-I find joy in moments when learning reshapes my understanding and offers a new perspective on reality.
+I find joy in moments when learning reshapes my understanding.

 In the social world, I am fascinated by the behavior of humans and other animals, and the algorithms that may underlie these behaviors.